 Xi expressed similar sentiments, saying both countries "should bear in mind the interest of the whole world and inject more certainty and positive energy into the turbulent world."

-The positive expressions belie long-standing issues between the two countries.
+The positive expressions belie new irritants as well as long-standing issues between the two countries.

 Multilateralism and free trade

-In a speech, Xi urged leaders to "tear down the walls impeding the flow of trade, investment, technology and services."
+In a speech, he urged leaders to "tear down the walls impeding the flow of trade, investment, technology and services."

-Foreign diplomatic sources who spoke under the condition of anonymity told VOA they are concerned that the U.S. would turn more protectionist and isolationist under the incoming Trump administration.
-President-elect Donald Trump will be inaugurated in January.
+Foreign diplomatic sources who spoke under the condition of anonymity told VOA they are concerned that the U.S. will become more protectionist and isolationist under the incoming administration of President-elect Donald Trump, who will be inaugurated in January.

 During his 2024 campaign, Trump vowed to place tariffs of up to 60% on all Chinese imports, and 10% to 20% on goods from the rest of the world.